BradHutchings/Mmojo-Server-v2/instructions/dogpile/1400-Build-Dogpile.md

 Here are the things you need to do:
 - [1401.
 Prepare to Build](1401-Prepare-to-Build.md) - Clone llama.cpp repo, fix some things, and copy some things.
 - [1402.
 Prepare to Test](1402-Prepare-to-Test.md) - Set some environment variables to customize test runs.
 - [1403.
-Build Debug](1403-Build-Debug.md) - Build an unoptimized `mmojo-server` for the CPU of the build environment platformm that can be used to test features and changes.
+Build Debug](1403-Build-Debug.md) - Build an unoptimized `dogpile` for the CPU of the build environment platformm that can be used to test features and changes.
 - [1404.
-Build APE](1404-Build-APE.md) - Build `mmojo-server-ape` as an Actually Portable Executable (APE) with Cosmopolitan.
+Build APE](1404-Build-APE.md) - Build `dogpile-ape` as an Actually Portable Executable (APE) with Cosmopolitan.

 **Get Started:** [1401.
 Prepare to Build](1401-Prepare-to-Build.md)